Self Checkout and Self Service

 Patron self-service can also take place in the library outside manned hours if the Lyngsoe Self-Operated Library™ solution is installed.
 Opening hours scheduling decides when patrons can be granted access.

-Access to holds around the clock
+Access to Holds Around the Clock

-The RFID alarm gates, which are active during normal opening hours, play an equally important role in the unmanned hours, to alert patrons if they have not checked a book or another library item properly.
+The RFID alarm gates, which are active during normal opening hours, play an equally important role in the unmanned hours to alert patrons if they have not checked a book or another library item properly.

-Keeping control and overview
+Keeping Control and Overview

-When staff is present, they via the Track Mate software can see, which specific tags triggered the alarm gates and help correct the situation.
+When staff is present, they can via the Track Mate software see, which specific tags triggered the alarm gates and help correct the situation.
 The Track Mate also tells you the statistics of patrons using your library.

-Hublet - Safe Tablet Lending made Easy
+Hublet: Safe Tablet Lending made Easy

 With the wealth of electronic library content you probably have available, you should consider how to maximize its availability.

-Tablets provide a safe and secure way for patrons to use your electronic content at their favorite place in your library space.
+The Hublet tablets provide a safe and secure way for patrons to use your electronic content at their favorite place in your library space.

 Additional Enhancements to Your Processes